- Campus Life

 Transfer credits accepted at SUNY Plattsburgh count as both attempted and completed credits.
 Note that pass (P) grades are considered completed credits, although the following are not: failure (E), incomplete (I), withdrawal (W), withdrawal from college (WC), non-credit (NC), non-available (N), proficiency (PR), and audit (U).

 Maximum Timeframe.
 Students must successfully complete their degree pursuit within 150% of the credits required for graduation.
-Generally, 150% is a maximum of 180 attempted credits or six years of study.
+Generally, 150% is a maximum of 180 attempted credits.

 Upon request from the student, the number of years remaining will be adjusted for students who have graduated from Plattsburgh and are working on their second bachelor’s degree.